 Known for her strong melodies, straight-to-the-heart vocals, and intricate guitar work, Emily has performed at some of the best listening rooms and clubs in the country.
-These include Brooklyn Bowl, Hotel Café, Club Passim, The Cactus Café, The Tin Angel, City Winery, The Living Room, Rockwood Music Hall, and The Kessler Theater.
-She has also opened for artists including G. Love & Special Sauce, Tuck & Patti, Richie Havens, Leon Russell, Kaki King, Jorge Drexler, Kate Voegele, Joan Osbourne, Ryan Montbleau, Livingston Taylor, and Patty Larkin.
-Recent awards include being selected as the First Place Winner of the 2012 B.W.
+These include the Highline Ballroom, Brooklyn Bowl, Hotel Café, Club Passim, The Cactus Café, The Tin Angel, City Winery, The Living Room, Rockwood Music Hall, and The Kessler Theater.
+She has also opened for artists including G. Love & Special Sauce, Leon Russell, Richie Havens, Tuck & Patti, Crystal Bowersox, Kaki King, Jorge Drexler, Kate Voegele, Joan Osbourne, Ryan Montbleau, Livingston Taylor, and Patty Larkin.
+Recent honors include being awarded the Chairman’s Young Artist Scholarship to 2013 Crown of the Continent Guitar Workshop & Festival in Montana, being selected as the First Place Winner of the 2012 B.W.
 Stevenson Memorial Songwriting Contest, as well as a 2012 Timberland Community Eco-Friendly Artist.
 She was also named to the top five of the Mountain Stage/NewSong contest in 2010 and Glamour Magazine selected Emily as one of their Top Ten College Women, 2010.
 She’s a winner of Scotland’s 2009 BurnSong International Song Contest and was named the Best New Artist of 2008 by WUMB-FM Radio in Boston.
-The Dallas Morning News selected her as Local Rookie of the Year, 2007.
+She was a member of the prestigious Gibson/Baldwin Grammy Jazz Ensemble, and the The Dallas Morning News selected her as Local Rookie of the Year in 2007.